DestinyTV68/FaithHub/content/index.md

 > [!note] Jude 1:20
 > ²⁰But ye, beloved, **building up yourselves on your most holy faith, praying in the Holy Ghost,**

-As you prayer the prayer points, you are building up yourselves on your most holy faith.
+As you pray the prayer points, you are building up yourselves on your most holy faith.

+>[!tip]
+>Please use the menu (explorer) to navigate around